Georgios Vernicos: Political career

 George Vernicos currently is secretary general of the Association of Greek Tourism Enterprises (SETE), President of INSETE, Member of the Board of the Hellenic Chamber of Shipping, President of the Economic and Social Council of Greece (ΟΚΕ).
-Additionally, he is chairman of Vernicos Yachts.
+He is also an Ambassador for the EUROPEAN CLIMATE PACT of the European Union.
+Additionally, he is chairman of Vernicos Yachts. and Verina Hotels Sifnos.